LouisJackman/language-x/README.md

   module.
 * The `public` keyword exposes an item to its parent, available from outside the module too.
+* Classes, interfaces, functions, packages, final package-level bindings, methods, fields, enum variants, and constructors can all have accessibility modifiers.
+* The modifiers go after the item keyword, e.g. `fun` or `class`, but before its name.
+For constructors, they go after the class name but before their parameter lists.

 ### Items and Expressions